wilsonliaows/docs/connectors/jdbc.md

 ![Batch trigger output](/assets/images/jdbc/batch_trigger_output.png)
 *Batch trigger output*

 As a result, the output of batch triggers/actions needs to be handled differently.
 The output of the trigger can be used in actions with batch operations (like Salesforce **Create objects in bulk action**) that requires mapping the <kbd>Rows</kbd> datapill into the source list.
+Learn how to work with lists in [List management](/features/list-management.md#using-datapills-in-an-action-with-a-list-input-action-handles-list-processing-implicitly).

 ![Using batch trigger output](/assets/images/jdbc/using_batch_output.png) *Using batch trigger output*